prateekjha99/learning-springboot/2. secondapp/README.md

-# Understanding application.properties in Spring Boot
+# Understanding application.yml in Spring Boot

-The `application.properties` file is the **central configuration file** for Spring Boot applications.
+The `application.yml` (or `application.properties`) file is the **central configuration file** for Spring Boot applications.
 It allows you to customize your application's behavior without changing the code.

 ---